Yin-Y-M/cse15l-lab-reports/week_5_lab_report.md

 Today, we are going to closely examine 4 interesting command-line options for find.

 ## -name
-- search a file with a particular name
+- search for a file with a particular name

 ### -name Ex1
 ```